eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.288
+- Added a little info to GL stats

 ## 3.287
 - More Time Lord fix: it's now a boost that you can level up to do more jumping per ONG!
 - Ninja Lockdown is now styled as a Toggle because it is.